lokobasilisk/idealizedparentprotocol/README.md

-# idealizedparentprotocol
-_Dr Daniel P Brown Guided Protocol _
+Dr Daniel P Brown Guided Protocol
 Visualize yourself with an ideal parent.
 First settle down in a comfortable position.
 Now, imagine yourself as a child.